-The main facade of the building is near the frontage line and the elevated stoop engages the sidewalk.
+Description The main facade of the building is near the

+frontage line and the elevated stoop engages the sidewalk.
 The stoop shall be elevated above the sidewalk to ensure privacy within the building.
 Stairs or ramps from the stoop may lead directly to the sidewalk or may be side-loaded.
 This Type is appropriate for residential uses with small setbacks.

-Width & Depth: 5 ft. min.; 8 ft. max Finished level above sidewalk: 18 in.
+Size Width & Depth: 5-foot min.; 8-foot max.

+Finished level above sidewalk: 18-in min.

-- 1. Stairs may be perpendicular or parallel to the building facade. - Ramps shall be parallel to facade or along the side of the building. - The entry doors are encouraged to be covered or recessed to provide shelter from the elements.
+Design Standards 1.
+Stairs may be perpendicular or parallel to the building facade.

+2. Ramps shall be parallel to façade or along the side of the building.

+3. The entry doors are encouraged to be covered or recessed to provide shelter from the elements.